-Vishakh Viswanathan, a Senior Solutions Architect with SDLC Partners, recently presented “Making Bots Smarter: When do you integrate AI into your automation?” for PTC’s Beyond Big Data: AI/ML Virtual Summit.
+Vishakh Viswanathan presented “Making Bots Smarter: When do you integrate AI into your automation?” for PTC’s Beyond Big Data: AI/ML Virtual Summit.
 Here we recap the presentation and share food for thought when deciding just how far to take AI in your automation use cases.
 Or, watch the video on YouTube.

 How Smart is Your Bot?

-There tends to be two camps – one that wants to use artificial intelligence (AI) to augment human effort and those who want to replace human effort.
+There tend to be two camps – one that wants to use artificial intelligence (AI) to augment human effort and those that want to replace human effort.

 Enhancing human capabilities entails mimicking human behavior through technologies like computer vision that completes mundane activities as part of a larger process.
 It requires uncovering informational patterns so that humans can focus on executive reasoning and decision-making activities.

 Replacing human capabilities entails bots that can perform tasks from beginning to end throughout a process.
 It requires identifying informational patterns that optimize trends so that the bot can make complex decisions, mimicking human cognition.

 AI marries well with Robotic Process Automation because it can complement rules-based automation with cognitive-based technologies like machine learning, natural language processing, and others to create a more hands-off solution that can tackle more complex and dynamic processes and tasks.

 SDLC Partners created an Intelligent Document Processing (IDP) solution for a national fuels company to streamline their high-volume invoicing process, increase operational efficiency, and reduce mundane tasks to free employees for higher-value initiatives.

 When is too much AI not worth the cost and time?